Suspiria

 He injects some classy visual montages and pulls off a couple of queasy, gory set pieces to show he can do nasty in his own way.
 They’re very effective.
 As are odd, funny scenes set among the senior women, like the one where a policeman turns up to investigate reports of weirdness, and winds up zombified and semi naked while the female staff laugh at the size of his penis, or maybe just the fact of his penis.

 It’s another ice-queen performance by Swinton, who goes all in.
 That old male professor of the occult who is knocking about doing low-wattage investigation is also Swinton, and she seems to be doing it just for kicks.
-Johnson is either miscast or misplaying Susie as a too-naive backwoods girl, and there’s a strong “what might have been” aspect to the film if you can re-imagine it with her and the spookily beautiful Mia Goth (as a fellow dance student) swapping roles.
+Johnson is either miscast or misplaying Susie as a too-naive backwoods girl, and there’s a strong “what might have been” aspect to it all if you can re-imagine the film with her and the spookily beautiful Mia Goth (as a fellow dance student) swapping roles.

 Hey ho.
 The urge to compare is strong and yet you’ve got to feel for Guadagnino.
 It’s not like this is a gun-for-hire job either.
 He’s been trying to make this film for years.